 How Do I Open Enroll My Child?

 A school district must give notice to parents about open enrollment by September 30 each year.
-The notice needs to include information about open enrollment deadlines, transportation assistance, and possible loss of athletic eligibility.
+The notice needs to include information about open enrollment, transportation assistance, and possible loss of athletic eligibility.
 If a child enrolls after September 30, the school district must still provide this notice to the family.